pantelis/aiml-common/lectures/ensemble/random-forests/_index.md

 ![bagging](images/bagging.png#center)
 *Bagging principle - it applies to either classification (shown here) or regression.*

 Note something important.
 The chance of not being selected in any of the $m$ draws from $m$ samples with replacement is $(1−\frac{1}{m})^m$ or approximately 1/3 = 33.33% for large $m$.
-Each predictor therefore may see several instances of the same sample while not see at all other instances (1/3 of the population).
-Obviously the unseen population differs between predictors.
+Each predictor therefore may see several instances of the same sample while not see at all other instances (with probability 33.33%).
+This is because the probability of each predictor seeing one of the examples at least once in $m$ samples is 1-P(not seeing this example) = 1 - 33.33% = 66.66%.
+Obviously, however the unseen population differs between predictors.

 The Random Forest algorithm introduces extra randomness when growing trees; instead of searching for the very best feature when splitting a node, it searches for the best feature among a random subset of features.
 This results in a greater tree diversity.
 In addition, we can make trees even more random by also using random thresholds for each feature rather than searching for the best possible thresholds - also known as extremely randomized trees of _Extra-Trees_.